DESIGNED TO MATCH YOUR VISUAL AGE:

 All these variations of progressive lenses were based on the principle of using the same design concept to provide everyone regardless of their visual age, with the same solution.
 In other words, it was based on the idea that everyone's visual needs are more or less the same.

 Every type of lens has unique characteristics that are expressed in every Rx.
 The art of tradeoff between the width of vision zones, unwanted astigmatism, softness and other parameters lends itself to design variations.
-In the examples below, the cylinder plots illustrate two different design concepts.

 Currently, the most popular form of personalization in progressive lenses is based on the frame choice.
 The lens design compensates according to the position of the glasses as worn on the patient's face—panoramic (wrap) angle, pantoscopic tilt and back vertex distance (BVD).